 Joseph eventually became the second in command of all the land.
 He ensured that everyone in the land stored up grain during their years of abundance for the coming famine.

-Jacob heard that there was grain for sale in Egypt so he sent his sons there, except for Benjamin.
+Jacob heard that there was grain for sale in Egypt, so he sent his sons there, except for Benjamin.
 Eventually, they learn that the Governor of all of Egypt is their brother Joseph.
 After Joseph told them who he was, they couldn’t answer him.

-Then Joseph tells them to not be distressed or angry because they sold him there for God sent him there to preserve life (Gen 45:4-8).
+Then Joseph tells them not to be distressed or angry because they sold him there, for God sent him there to preserve life (Gen 45:4-8).

 God had a plan all along for Joseph’s life.
 Even though Joseph’s brothers wanted to harm him, they didn’t and sold him off.
 And their father, Jacob, was told that Joseph was dead.
 However, God wanted Joseph to be the 2nd in the land of Egypt so he would care for all the people during the time of famine.

 What is God’s ultimate plan for humanity?